 There’s conflicting information about mammograms circulating.
-This has lead to some confusion over when women should get a mammogram, and how often women should get a mammogram.
+This has led to some confusion over when women should get a mammogram, and how often women should get a mammogram.
 Mammograms help save lives.
 The Breast Center recommends annual screening mammograms for women starting at age 40.

 What is a mammogram?

 Mammograms use X-rays and provide radiologists with an image of the internal structure of the breasts.
-Mammography detects changes in the breast such as calcifications, cysts, tumors, or other signs that may indicate breast cancer.
+Mammography detects changes in the breast such as calcifications, tumors, or other signs that may indicate breast cancer.
 Mammograms also assess breast density.

 There are two types of mammograms.